 A coolant recovery tank is in the accessory kit furnished with each generator set.
 Figure 5-3 shows a typical installation with the tank accessible on the service side of the engine.
 It should be located so the hose between the genset and tank is pitched slightly downward.
 Use the bracket as a template to locate mounting holes.
 Allow at least 2 inches (51 mm) from the top of the tank to any upper structure so the tank can be lifted off the bracket for servicing.
-Mount with two 5/16 inch (8mm) bolts.

-Use a length of hose from the kit between the radiator overflow and the connector on the recovery tank.
+Use a length of hose from the kit between the engine overflow and the connector on the recovery tank.
 This hose resists collapse from vacuum.
 Allow sufficient hose lengths so the tank can be easily removed from the bracket to add coolant.